canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

-### [V-242452](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242452): The Kubernetes kubelet KubeConfig must have file permissions set to 644 or more restrictive.
+### [V-242452](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242452): The Kubernetes kubelet KubeConfig must have file permissions set to 644 or more restrictive

 #### Severity: Medium